AvijitBag/OceanFFT/README.md

    c2s -p compile_commands.json --in-root ../../.. --gen-helper-function
    ```
 ## Manual Workarounds
-The following manual change has been modified in order to complete the migration.
+The following manual change has been done in order to complete the migration.

-1. Few CUDA headers are not migrated to SYCL which contain some macros,those are used in code.
+1. Few CUDA headers are not migrated to SYCL which contain some macros which are used in code.
 It has been changed manually.
       ```
       CUDART_SQRT_HALF_F
       ```